Masala Design System

 Figuring out the pain points

 Interviewing the users was a crucial part in the journey of building the design system.
-We would interview around 10 users at the end of each quarter to figure out their pain points.
+We would interview around 10 users at the end of each quarter to figure out the pain points in using the design system.

 If the component is being requested from a user i.e. a designer, then I talk to them about what their expectations are and ask questions like -